XO3D Studio · 3D Artist

 Build a Portfolio

 Showcase Your Best Work: Your portfolio is critical in attracting clients or employment.
-Include a variety of work that shows your range of skills, including modeling, texturing, lighting, and animation.
+Include a variety of work that shows your range of skills, including modelling, texturing, lighting, and animation.

 Include Breakdowns: Show the process of your work, from initial sketches and models to the final rendered images or animations.
 This demonstrates your workflow and understanding of the 3D process.